Sreegowri15/Healthplus/README.md

 - Has many graphical and visual innovative effects.
 - Included the feedback Survey form to increase the scope of improvement

-## Azure technologiesused for Project
+## Azure technologies used for Project
 - Static web apps
 - Healthy bot